MbuguaCaleb/component_data_binding_in_angular_js/README.md

 **Local references passed through viewChild**

 ```

+What if you not want to get the value only when you trigger an event??

+This is where view child comes in.

 Local references may also be accessed in your typescript through viewChild.

 It returns an element reference from which we can be able to access a value.